Brand Name Duodopa Common Name levodopia - carbidopa intestinal gel

 This medication should be stored in a refrigerator and protected from light (i.e. keep the carton of this medication carefully closed).

-It is important to take this medication exactly as prescribed by your doctor.
+It is important to use this medication exactly as prescribed by your doctor.
 Do not change the dose or stop treatment without talking to your doctor.
 If your symptoms suddenly or slowly become worse, it is possible that a part of the tube is blocked, disconnected or has moved.
 If this happens, call your doctor right away.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.